technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 12. Keep this screen open for a future task.

-### Task 2: Add a Power Automate visual and author the update flow
+### Task 2: Add a Power Automate visual and trigger the flow from Power BI

 1. Access and log into [Power BI](https://app.powerbi.com).